Inspiring Communicator Awards

 - Their ability to make things happen

-The more areas a person is inspiring in the better – but the judges will be looking at your nomination for what you feel shines through most strongly.
+The more areas a person is inspiring in the better – but the judges will be looking for what shines through most strongly in the nominations.

 How do I nominate someone?